Profsmith9000/node-lab/docs/Instructions/running-the-node.md

 --config ~/preview/config/config.json
 ```

-You should see the output of your node starting up in your terminal window.
+You should see the output of your node starting up in your terminal window:

 ![nodestartup](/img/nodestartuptest1.png)

 The next thing I'd like you to do is to open up an additional ssh session to your Raspberry Pi server while the node runs.

-Once connected, please query the tip of the chain to see how quickly the blockchain is syncing from scratch.
+Once connected, please query the tip of the chain to see how quickly the blockchain is syncing from scratch, as follows:

 ```
 cardano-cli query tip --testnet-magic 2